georchestra/georchestra_documentation/docs/guides_techniques/installer/tests.en.md

-# Tests
+# Testing

-Vérification que tout est fonctionnel
+Verification that everything is functional.

-Indication de la page de status ?
+Indication of the status page?